philbowles/h4plugins/README.md

 Think of H4 and its plugins as "IOT Lego" or an "IOT Swiss Army Knife" (or both) for [**H4**](https://github.com/philbowles/H4) - and if you are not already using H4's advanced scheduling and timing features, why not?
 Get it now from the link above, as you will need it to use the H4Plugins system.

-H4Plugins includes modules for WiFi + OTA, Webserver, MQTT, numerous common types of GPIO handling (e.g. debouncing, rotary encoders), Amazon Alexa voice control, logging to remote MySQL server and extensive diagnostics.
+H4Plugins includes modules for WiFi + OTA, Webserver, MQTT, numerous common types of GPIO handling (e.g. debouncing, rotary encoders), Amazon Alexa voice control, NTP synchronisation, device presence detection, logging to remote MySQL server and extensive diagnostics.
 By "plugging " together only the required modules, you can rapidly build your own custom firmware or IOT app.
 Everything you build will be stable and responsive: the plugins work together to allow multiple simultaneous processes to run, so ***no more WDT resets***!
 As your experience grows you can extend your app / firmware with H4Plugins' well-documented API and runtime command system.
-Let's see H4Plugins being used as replacement firmware for a SONOFF Basic switch.
+Let's see an example of H4Plugins being used as replacement firmware for a SONOFF Basic switch.

+## SONOFF Basic Example

 What follows is the *entire H4Plugins code* - despite the fact it might look like there is something missing, there is not.
 The code as shown compiles to produce firmware that can be uploaded directly to any / all of your SONOFF devices and provides: